otayfuroglu/deepQM/README.md

 ```
 After running this command, it will create a csv file in the same directory of ./pdb_pro_lig/.
 This file includes all frames for each group and energy differences written in eVs without fitting coefficients.

-This script collects the data from the csv file previously produced and converts to free energies with coefficients determined from fit to the experimental energies.
+The last line of the script collects the data from the csv file previously produced and converts to free energies with coefficients determined from fit to the experimental energies.

 DG=alpha*<diff_dftd3>+beta*<diff_ani2x>+gamma formula is used in the calculations.

 For ANI_LIE: alpha=0.000, beta=0.127 and gamma=-5.111.
 For ANID3_LIE: alpha=-0.0353, beta=0.1487 and gamma=-5.9866.
 Experimental values are detrmined from fit.
 The values may change slightly according to differen system.

-An example run script with default parameters can be found in [here](tests/)